Irvin B. Nathan

 Irvin Bertram Nathan (born August 4, 1943) is an American lawyer from Washington, DC.
-He served as the Attorney General of the District of Columbia from 2011 to 2015.
+He served as the attorney general of the District of Columbia from 2011 to 2015.
 He was appointed in 2011 by Mayor Vincent C. Gray.
 He previously served as the general counsel of the United States House of Representatives from 2007 to 2011.
-Nathan announced his resignation the day after the November 2014 election, in which voters chose Karl Racine as the first elected Attorney General of D.C.
+Nathan announced his resignation the day after the November 2014 election, in which voters chose Karl Racine as the first elected attorney general of D.C.

 Legal career

 Nathan grew up in Baltimore, Maryland.
 His father was a procurement officer for the city, and his mother was a social worker for the state.
 Nathan attended nearby Johns Hopkins University for college, graduating in 1964.
-One of his classmates was future Mayor of New York City, Michael Bloomberg.
+One of his classmates was future mayor of New York City Michael Bloomberg.
 He was initially interested in a career in journalism, serving as editor-in-chief of The Johns Hopkins News-Letter, as a sportscaster on the school radio station, and as a summer intern at The Baltimore Sun.
 However, he became somewhat disillusioned with the field during his summer internships and chose to pursue law instead.

 Nathan moved to New York City to attend Columbia Law School, graduating in 1967.
 While there, he was a member of the Columbia Law Review and the winner of the Jerome Michael prize for the moot jury trial competition.
 After graduation, Nathan clerked for Simon Sobeloff on the United States Court of Appeals for the Fourth Circuit, whom he cites as one of his greatest mentors.

 He spent most of his career (over 30 years) at Arnold & Porter, first as an associate and later as the senior litigating partner and head of its white collar criminal defense practice.
 On the side, he served as an adjunct professor at Georgetown University Law Center and the University of San Diego Law School.

 From 1979 to 1981, Nathan served as a deputy assistant attorney general in the United States Department of Justice, where he was deeply involved in the Abscam operation.
-He returned in the early 1990s under the Clinton Administration to serve as the principal associate deputy attorney general.
+He returned in the early 1990s under the Clinton administration to serve as the principal deputy associate attorney general.

 In 2007, Nathan became the general counsel of the United States House of Representatives, succeeding Geraldine R. Gennet.
 He served in that position for four years, providing legal advice to members, committees, and institutions within the House.
-One of his most notable actions during this time was to compel Bush Administration official, Harriet Miers and Joshua Bolten, to comply with their subpoenas.
+One of his most notable actions during this time was to compel Bush administration official Harriet Miers and Joshua Bolten to comply with their subpoenas.
 He retired in 2011 following the Republican landslide in the 2010 midterm elections and was succeeded by Deputy General Counsel Kerry W. Kircher.